December 3, 2017

-Everyone is naturally inclined to proud self-assertion, but humility and mutual submission should be evident in the lives of believers.
+While everyone is naturally inclined to proud self-assertion, believers’ lives should be marked instead by humility and mutual submission.
 Alistair Begg urges us to consider that real unity is a response of reverence for Jesus, who gave Himself for us.
-As we are increasingly under the control of God's Word and the Lordship of God's Son, the Holy Spirit will produce genuine unity among the people of God.
+As we are increasingly under the control of God’s Word and the lordship of God’s Son, the Holy Spirit will produce genuine unity among God’s people.

 I invite you to turn with me to Ephesians and to chapter 5, and we’ll read from verse 15.
 Ephesians 5:15:

 “Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
 Therefore do not be foolish, but understand what the will of the Lord is.
 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, submitting to one another out of reverence for Christ.”

 And as we turn to the Bible, we use a prayer from the Collect for the Second Sunday in Advent.
 As you know, I often use this just for my own personal devotions, and I think some of you have begun to follow my pattern.
 This is the Collect for the Second Sunday in Advent: